TheRealCaptainAwesome/LEGACY_social_network/README.md

 This is a social network application created just for fun, to get some practice using the MERN stack on something that could actually be shown to people.

+## Status

+Functionality is in place but there is need for styling and css-work on the following areas:

+* 768px+ viewports
+* 1024px+ viewports

 ## Prerequisites

 * You need to have Node.js and NPM installed